bernardpeh/practical-symfony-3/manuscript/Introduction.md

 You can also think of SongBird as the foundation for the [CMF project](http://cmf.symfony.com/).
 Once you are comfortable with the basics of building a CMS, you are ready for more complex development.

+## Chapters Overview

+**Chapter 1: Survival Skills**

+A quick introduction to the skills required to learn Symfony.

+**Chapter 2: What is SongBird**

+Introduction to what Songbird is and isn't.

+**Chapter 3: Creating the Dev Environment**

+Installing Songbird using docker.
+Docker is fantastic but its a shame that mac users need a work around at the time of writing.

+**Chapter 4: The Testing Framework Part 1 (Optional)**

+Introduces and Installing Codeception for Behavioural Testing.

+**Chapter 5: The Testing Framework Part 2 (Optional)**

+Writing a sample BDD acceptance test.

+**Chapter 6: The User Management System Part 1**

+Introduces and Installing FOSUserBundle for User Management.

+**Chapter 7: The User Management System Part 2**

+Generating user CRUD using the command line and a bit of doctrine appetizer.

+**Chapter 8: Doctrine Fixtures and Migrations**

+Installing and running Doctrine Fixtures and Migrations.
+It is important to have a consistent way of creating test data and migrating schemas.

+**Chapter 9: The Admin Panel Part 1**

+Installing EasyAdminBundle and integrating it with FOSUserBundle.

+**Chapter 10: BDD With Codeception (Optional)**

+Writing BDD acceptance tests for user management business rules.

+**Chapter 11: Customising the Login Process**

+Customising Twig templates for the login and request password pages.

+**Chapter 12: The Admin Panel Part 2**

+Tweaking EasyAdmin UI.

+**Chapter 13: Internalisation**

+Getting Songbird to support french as well.

+**Chapter 14: Uploading Files**

+Installing VichUploaderBundle and integrating it with EasyAdminBundle.

+**Chapter 15: Logging User Activities**

+Creating a simple bundle to log user activities.

+**Chapter 16: Improving Performance and Troubleshooting**

+Installing blackfire and improving Symfony performance.
+Introduces Gulp to manage all frontend assets.

+**Chapter 17: The Page Manager Part 1**

+Creating a custom bundle called NestablePageBundle to manage pages.
+Introduces PHPUnit to write functional tests.

+**Chapter 18: Making Your Bundle Reusable**

+Refactoring NestablePageBundle and making it as a separate installable component.

+**Chapter 19: The Page Manager Part 2**

+Installing CKEditor to the CMS and creating a custom locale selector.

+**Chapter 20: The Front View**

+Creating the frontend controller and view.

+**Chapter 21: Dependency Injection Revisited**

+Using Compiler Pass to add user roles to EasyAdminBundle.

+**Chapter Final**

+Congratulations.
+It's time to start build something yourself using Symfony.

 ## Conventions Used in This Book

 **Each git branch is a chapter**.
 Obviously, chapter_6 branch means it is Chapter 6.
 Otherwise stated, all path references assumes **~/songbird** as the root folder.
 Always execute commands from the root folder.